AhmedAbdelerhman/authenticated-products/README.md

 **Notes:**

-- The database is cleared every day to ensure a fresh start for all users.
+- The database is cleared daily to ensure a fresh start for all users.

-Get started today and take your frontend authentication skills to the next level!
+Get started today and take your front-end authentication skills to the next level!